nicoverbruggen/phpmon/README.md

 > **Note**
 > If you have versions of PHP installed that can be detected by PHP Monitor but is *not* supported by the currently active version of Valet, you will be alerted by an item in the menu with an exclamation mark emoji. (⚠️)

-Backports are available via [this tap](https://github.com/shivammathur/homebrew-php).
-For more information about those backports, please see the next FAQ entry.
+Backports that are installable via PHP Monitor's **PHP Manager** functionality are subject to availability via [this tap](https://github.com/shivammathur/homebrew-php).

 For maximum compatibility with older PHP versions, you may wish to keep using Valet 2 or 3.
 For more information, please see [SECURITY.md](./SECURITY.md) to find out which versions of PHP are supported with different versions of Valet.